 Finally, we use many-body rotations $U_2(\bm \varphi)$ to evolve to the ground state.
 We choose $U_2(\bm \varphi)$ based on a $d$-layer Hamiltonian variational ansatz~\cite{wecker2015progress}.
 In the Kitaev limit ($J=0$), $U_2(\bm \varphi)$ is a product of exponentials of the one- and two-body terms in $H_K$ and $H_V$, which keeps the state within the vortex-free sector.

-We find the ansatz in Eq.~(\ref{psi0}) to be highly effective, with numerical parameter optimizations yielding rapid convergence to the ground state as layers $d$ are added to $U_2(\bm \varphi)$.
+We find the ansatz in Eq.~(\ref{psi0}) to be highly effective, with numerical parameter optimizations of the fidelity yielding rapid convergence to the ground state as layers $d$ are added to $U_2(\bm \varphi)$ (Supplemental Data Fig.~\ref{fig:GS_Opt}).
 The circuits obtain numerical fidelities greater than 0.98 in the Kitaev limit $J=0$, using 108 two-qubit gates in $U_2(\bm \varphi)$ in the Abelian phase and 135 two-qubit gates in the non-Abelian phase.
 We validate these on a quantum computer in the next section.

 Heisenberg couplings $|J|>0$ introduce new challenges, as $\comm{W_p}{H_J}\neq 0$, and therefore the ground states are superposed over multiple plaquette eigensectors.
 We consider state preparation with $J=0.05$ and $J=0.2$ in our results.
 For the weaker coupling we expect the state to be close to the pure Kitaev ground state, and find that our previous procedure, augmented with single-qubit rotations in $U_2(\bm \varphi)$ to drive transitions outside the vortex-free sector, succeeds in producing high-fidelity ground states.
 With the stronger coupling there is significant amplitude outside the vortex-free sector, so we skip the vortex-free projection entirely.
 We instead begin in an initial state with single-qubit Pauli $\sigma^y$ rotations on each qubit, then apply $U_2(\bm \varphi)$ including single-qubit gates to drive transitions across vortex sectors, similar to the previous case.
 For each choice of $J$ our final circuits contain 81 two-qubit gates in $U_2$, with numerical fidelities greater than 0.9 indicating a close approximation to the ground state even in these more challenging cases.